Consumer medicine information

 4.9 Overdose

-There has been virtually no experience with overdosage with Zantac injection and limited experience with oral doses of ranitidine.
+There has been limited experience with overdosage with oral doses of ranitidine.
 Reported acute ingestions of up to 18 g orally have been associated with transient adverse effects similar to those encountered in normal clinical experience (see Section 4.8 Adverse Effects (Undesirable Effects)).
-In the case of the effervescent tablets, clinicians should be aware of the sodium content.
 Symptomatic and supportive therapy should be given as appropriate.
 If need be, the drug may be removed from the plasma by haemodialysis.

 For information on the management of overdose, contact the Poisons Information Centre on 131126 (Australia).